RedHatEdge/patterns/patterns/scaling-deployments-msp/README.md

 | **Tooling** | <ul><li>Red Hat OpenShift GitOps</li></ul> |
 | **Pre-requisite Blocks** | <ul><li>[Kubernetes Core Concepts](../../blocks/k8s-core-concepts/README.md)</li><li>[Scaling GitOps Deployment](../scaling-gitops-deployment-k8s/README.md)</li><li>[Helm Getting Started](../helm-getting-started/README.md)</li><li>[GitOps Deployments](../gitops-deployment-k8s/README.md)</li><li>[App of Apps](../../blocks/app-of-apps/README.md)</li></ul>
 | **Example Application** | Process Control |

+## Problem
+**Problem Statement:** When acting as a managed service provider, it can often be challenging to install and run many deployments of an application at scale for customers.

 **Resolution:** Using modern tooling and processes, the main goals of this pattern are:
 1. Increase the number of instances for customers that can be managed